Spring Break in Greece:

 Notes:

-• “Bus Return” times may slightly deviate
+- “Bus Return” times may deviate pending on unexpected delays

 Due November 15th: $500 Advance Payment + $25 application fee

-Due January 15th: $1,000 Final Payment Due
+Due January 15th: $850 Final Payment

 All payments are non-refundable unless declined admission or program cancels for unforeseen reasons.